ddamianus/Atom-transcoder/README.md

 3. 4G/LTE Mobile Hotspot or any other source of wifi internet
 4. PC with runing OBS as last instance in our stream chain

+To see it in action check out my livestream or VODs @ https://www.twitch.tv/ddamianus